Strix-CZ/lisp-interpreter/readme.md

  - number
  - atomic symbol

-S-expression is either:
+S-expression is:
  - atom
- - when s1, s2 ... sn are S-expressions then a list (s1 s2 ... sn) is an s-expression
+ - list (s1 s2 ... sn) given that when s1, s2 ... sn are S-expressions